embodied-generalist/embodied-generalist/README.md

 - **LLM**: [Vicuna-7B](https://huggingface.co/huangjy-pku/vicuna-7b/tree/main).
 We use Vicuna v1.1 from [FastChat](https://github.com/lm-sys/FastChat), which you can refer to for the access of Vicuna-13B or more advanced versions.
 Remember to update `cfg_path` in `configs/llm/*.yaml`.
 - **Point cloud backbone**: [PointNet++](https://drive.google.com/file/d/1vq2ro_OwoTsa6JuIQVqfNFSbyWRuUGcG/view?usp=sharing), [PointBERT](https://drive.google.com/file/d/1RqjuUs6SI-0olklHGtCTT9h5jyV0gBxM/view?usp=sharing).
 We have not tried `PointNext`, but everything is ready except the pretrained weights.
 Remember to update `path` in `configs/vision3d/backbone/*.yaml`.

-**Instruction-tuned LEO weights.** Coming soon.
+**Trained LEO weights.** We release three checkpoints [here](https://drive.google.com/drive/folders/1dko2dzdwRWSK3hi1liBpGHZ8Dz97jXdP?usp=sharing):
+- `align_frozenllm.pth`: the checkpoint after the alignment stage, aligned with LLM frozen.
+- `align_lora.pth`: the checkpoint after the alignment stage, aligned with LoRA.
+- `tuning_noact.pth`: the checkpoint after the instruction tuning stage, based on `align_lora.pth` and tuned without embodied acting tasks.

 ## Running
-The training pipeline is elaborated in `trainer/leo_trainer.py`.
+**Training.** The training pipeline is elaborated in `trainer/leo_trainer.py`.
 Make sure the config file `configs/default.yaml` is properly set up before running.
 - **General setup.** We use `wandb` as the default experiment logger.
 Remember to modify `logger.entity` to your account and init the `wandb`.
 Modify `name`, `note`, and `base_dir` for proper experiment output.
 - **Model.** The components of `LeoAgent` can be configured in `configs/llm`, `configs/vision2d` and `configs/vision3d`.
 - **Task.** You can configure the tasks by specifying a `yaml` in `configs/task`.
 You can also run new tasks by creating similar configs.
+- **GPU usage.** We run the experiments on 	NVIDIA A100-80GB and A800-80GB.
+Modify `dataloader` arguments for your GPU if necessary.

-We prepare some running scripts in `scripts/`, covering `train_align`, `train_tuning`, and `test`.
+We prepare some running scripts in `scripts/`, covering two-stage training and evaluation.
 The core is to run `launch.py` with proper arguments.
 There are three launch modes:
 ```shell
 # python launch
 python launch.py --mode python --config configs/default.yaml <HYDRA_CONFIG>